-Graduate students may not work on two graduate degrees concurrently.
-Additionally, students may not apply to more than one graduate program at a time.
+Students may not apply to more than one graduate program at a time.
 Graduate courses that have been used for completion of a prior degree may not be used to satisfy requirements for a second degree.
 Students are not required to repeat content in the case of overlap of previously taken graduate courses; instead, students complete electives in order to meet semester hour requirements.